chadly/minecraft/README.md

 Each server we setup from `worlds.json` needs a DNS entry set up.
 For example, if you have a server named `vanilla`, you will need to add a DNS entry for `vanilla.minecraft.lan`.

-You can do this easily with OpenWRT by setting DHCP `addresses`:
+You don't have to do this with each individual hostname, though.
+You can do this easily with [OpenWRT](https://openwrt.org/) by setting *Addresses* under *DHCP and DNS General Settings*:

 ```
 /minecraft.lan/192.168.1.123